xinwenfu/VChat_GMON_SEH/README.md

       * We can see that the the `ESP` register (Containing the stack pointer) holds the address of `00F4EDC8`, however our buffer starts at `00F4EDD0`, which means we need to traverse 8 bytes before we reach a segment of the stack we control.

 6. We can use the fact that our extra data is on the stack, and `pop` the extra data off into some register.
 The exact register does not really matter as we simply want to remove it from the stack.
-We can use `mona.py` to find a SEH gadget that pops two elements off the stack (8-bytes), which places the stack pointer `ESP` in the correct posion for us to start executing code we inject into our buffer; Use the command `!mona seh -cp nonull -cm safeseh=off -o` in immunity debugger as shown below.
+We can use `mona.py` to find a SEH gadget that pops two elements off the stack (8-bytes), which places the stack pointer `ESP` in the correct position for us to start executing code we inject into our buffer; Use the command `!mona seh -cp nonull -cm safeseh=off -o` in immunity debugger as shown below.

 	<img src="Images/I13.png" width=600>